TritonDataCenter/manatee/docs/user-guide.md

 primary.

 However, due to some limitations in PG itself, this is sometimes not sufficient.
-In this case, the Shard will detect that it can no longer take writes and put itself into safe mode.
+In this case, the shard will detect that it can no longer take writes and put itself into safe mode.

 ### Clearing a Shard from Safe Mode